ramyashree8470/DEMO/README.md

 # DEMO
-To learn about git and github
+To learn about git and github<br> to learn effectively